-- " S-Finanzgruppe's strong capital provides an increasing cushion for downside shocks. - " The group's liquidity benefits from strong access to the German depositor base and a balanced loan-to-deposit ratio of 97.5% at end-2017. - " The ongoing de-risking of Landesbanks has reduced concentration risks for the group.
+- " S-Finanzgruppe's strong capital provides an ample cushion for unexpected shocks. - " The group's liquidity benefits from prime access to the German depositors and a balanced loan-to-deposit ratio of around 100%. - " S-Finanzgruppe's capital support for NORD/LB underpins the reliability of the group's close cohesion, codified in institutional protection schemes (IPS)